quinscape/automaton-js/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-formGroupClass | string | Additional HTML classes for the form group element. helpText | string | Additional help text for this field.
+addonClass | string | Additional HTML classes for the calendar button addon formGroupClass | string | Additional HTML classes for the form group element. helpText | string | Additional help text for this field.
 Is rendered for non-erroneous fields in place of the error. inputClass | string | Additional HTML classes for the input element.